 If you want to know more about my life and thoughts, along with bonus recipes, then try out my blog.

 Are you interested in my creative process and tecnique?
-The top three publications below spell out how I did things in 2011.
-However, one’s process evolves, and more recently I am doing much less fusing and more sewing by hand.
+The top three publications below spell out how I create most of my figurative artwork.
+However, one’s process evolves, and more recently I am doing less fusing and more sewing by hand.
 When doing a figurative piece, I still use a tracing of my image and work flat on a table.
-I pin and tape things in place until I am ready to hand sew.
+If I am not fusing, then I pin and tape things in place until I am ready to sew by hand.

 Art Quilt Portfolio People and Portraits, 2011